 Places in the program are limited – we recommend that applications be submitted as early as possible.
 Late applications will be considered on their merits.

-Full course fee information is provided in the Emmaus brochure downloadable from this page.
+Full course fee information is provided in the Emmaus brochure below:

 Frequently Asked Questions

 Is the Emmaus Supervision Program accredited by a body such as AAOS?

 The Emmaus Supervision Program has been recognised by the Australasian Association of Supervision (AAOS) as a Recognised Supervisor Training Program.
 Completing the Emmaus course exceeds the recommended hours for theory and practice set by AAOS.
 Unlike some other supervision training programs, Emmaus graduates will have the requisite training hours to register as an AAOS Supervisor upon completion of the program, if graduates already have three years’ experience as a supervisor.

 What is the process for gaining a place in the program?